jhollist/jhollist.github.io/cv.md

 Sciences Section, the International Ice Patrol, and Information Services Division on a wide variety of Geographic Information Systems projects.

--Jan 2005 – July 2005
+- Jan 2005 – July 2005

  - Postdoctoral Associate, American Institute of Biological Sciences, National Ecological Observatory (NEON) Project Office, Washington, DC

  - Researched and assisted in planning of ecological observatories designed to address the National Research Council’s Environmental Grand Challenges.
 Made specific contributions in the design of the land use change component of NEON and design of a Multi-Scaled Remote Sensing System designed to support and develop NEON analytical